tensorflow/tensorflow/tensorflow/docs_src/performance/xla/operation_semantics.md

 :             :                         : concatenated between the `operands`. :

 With the exception of `dimension` all dimensions must be the same.
-This is because XLA does not support "ragged" arrays Also note that rank-0 values cannot be concatenated (as it's impossible to name the dimension along which the concatenation occurs).
+This is because XLA does not support "ragged" arrays.
+Also note that rank-0 values cannot be concatenated (as it's impossible to name the dimension along which the concatenation occurs).